-Further information due to Covid 19 & Predicted Grades for 2022
+Further information due to Covid 19 & Predicted Grades for entry in 2023

-• In the light of recent experience in lockdown, it is even more important that you adhere to the guidance above and build a solid portfolio of grades throughout Year 12 so that in the eventuality of CAGs being used, you have evidence of performance at a consistently high level.
-Should the pandemic persist in the longer term, the School will review this policy and make relevant changes if necessary.

-• Please note that Predicted Grades are not the same as Centre Assessment Grades, which are the grades the exam boards may ask us to submit on your behalf if public exams are cancelled or curtailed due to coronavirus.
-A Predicted Grade is the grade we think you could achieve on your best day with the best exam paper in front of you.
-A Centre Assessment Grade is subject to strict government guidelines and is the grade which, based on the available academic evidence, we think you are most likely to have achieved if you had sat a public exam.
+- In the light of recent experience, it is even more important that you adhere to the guidance above and build a solid portfolio of grades throughout Year 12 so that in the eventuality of TAGs or some other measure being used, you have evidence of performance at a consistently high level.
+If circumstances change in the longer term, the School will review this policy and make relevant changes if necessary. - Please note that Predicted Grades are not the same as Teacher Assessment Grades, which are the grades the exam boards may ask us to submit on your behalf if public exams are cancelled or curtailed due to coronavirus.
+A Predicted Grade is the grade we think you could achieve on your best day with the best exam paper in front of you, for example a grade that you have at least a 25% chance of achieving.
+A Teacher Assessment Grade is subject to strict government guidelines and is the grade which, based on the available academic evidence, we think you are most likely to have achieved if you had sat a public exam.